 Your surgeon will use a cannula to remove the fat.
 After it’s removed, the surgical team will use a centrifuge to clean and refine the fat by taking out water, blood, and oil.
 Then, the surgeon uses the refined fat by carefully injecting it into your breasts.

-The surgeon puts small amounts of fat in the breasts, often using hundreds or thousands of motions in the breast tissue to provide optimal results.
+The surgeon puts small amounts of fat in the breasts, often using hundreds or thousands of motions in the breast tissue to help the injected fat settle in and provide optimal results.
 Then, the surgeon massages the breasts gently, placing the fat evenly for a uniform appearance.

 Ideal Candidates For Fat Grafting Breast Augmentation

-Breast augmentation with fat grafting is ideal for a woman who wants a natural approach to breast augmentation.
-Ideal candidates for this procedure usually have breasts with these features:
+Breast augmentation with fat transfer is an ideal plastic surgery for a woman who wants a natural approach to breast augmentation.
+Ideal candidates for a fat transfer breast augmentation usually have breasts with these features: